 Instead of focusing on gross margin, companies should use operating profit or net income.
 Operating profit encompasses all of the direct and indirect costs associated with producing revenue.
 It is readily available from standard financial statements and consistently calculated from period to period.
 A simpler and more accurate formula for Liqlytics would be:

-In the case of LiqLytics their LTV is $16,765.
+In the case of LiqLytics, their LTV is $16,765.
 In other words, a typical customer is going to deliver $16,765 in operating profit to Liqlytics over its lifetime.
-For frame of reference, the average life of a Liqlytics customer is 22.7 months.
+For a frame of reference, the average life of a Liqlytics customer is 22.7 months.

 CAC is how much a company spends to acquire a new paying customer.
 The basic formula is pretty simple: